WebDevStudios/nextjs-wordpress-starter/README.md

 ## 🚀 Getting Started

-The following instructions will standup a local install of the frontend.
-It queries data from the WordPress backend via GraphQL.
+The following instructions will standup a local install of the frontend (Next.js).
+It queries data from the backend (WordPress) via GraphQL.
 Authentication happens via environment variable `.env.local`.

-### Install Frontend

 **Clone the repo:**